CXX-Qt - Safe interop between Rust and Qt

 This guide won't be able to explain everything to you, but it will try its best to make sure everyone can follow along.
 However, there are a few things you should be familiar with before reading this guide.
 It may be confusing otherwise!

-First of all, you should be familiar with Rust.
+Firstly, you should be familiar with Rust.
 There are many great resources for learning Rust, like the book.

 As CXX-Qt aims to integrate Rust into the existing Qt ecosystem, you should have basic knowledge of Qt and QML.
 If you're not familiar with Qt/QML yet, take a look at the Qt Getting started guide or the QML intro respectively.